Thread

 app sce

-As a network layer protocol, Thread supports multiple application layer protocols (such as Matter, KNX IoT, DALI+) to run concurrently on a single network, enhancing the interoperability of devices from different vendors.
+As a network layer protocol, Thread supports multiple application layer protocols (such as Matter, KNX IoT, DALI+) to run concurrently on a single network, effectively enhancing the interoperability of devices from different vendors.

 Basic Working Principle